 Evening primrose oil comes from the plant of the same name (Evening Primrose plant) and its derived from its seeds and like many essential oils it is full of healthy acids.
 Two of the most useful fats are gamma-linolenic acid (GLA) and omega-3, omega-6 and omega-9.
 This is why it can have some medical properties for minor ailments such as acne.
 These healthy fatty acids are said to be useful in its treatment because it acts as an anti-inflammatory, provides skin protection and helps lock moisture in our skin so it doesn’t dry out.

-Research into the uses of primrose oil shows us that gamma-linolenic acid acts like prostaglandins (PG) which are lipid compounds that have anti-inflammatory hormone like effects.
-When you consider one of the main causes of acne is a hormone imbalance or surge during puberty.
-It is not hard to see how the potential anti-inflammatory hormone like effects primrose can provide will benefits acne sufferers.
+Research into the uses of primrose oil shows us that gamma-linolenic acid acts like prostaglandins (PG) which are lipid compounds that have anti-inflammatory hormone-like effects.
+When you consider one of the leading causes of acne is a hormone imbalance or surge during puberty.
+It is not hard to see how the potential anti-inflammatory hormone-like effects primrose can provide will benefits acne sufferers.

 Further to this the trifecta of omega fatty acids and others within the oil which make it a power house for replenishing our hormones in a regulatory process allowing balance.
 Balanced hormones allow our bodies to work as intended and therefore help to keep it happy and healthy.
 This will also allow teenagers to more comfortably deal with the many negative aspects of puberty.

 Can I Use Evening Primrose Oil as an Acne Treatment?